-Press and release the UP or DOWN arrow button until the Vehicle Info icon is highlighted in the EVIC.
-Press and release the SELECT/

-RIGHT arrow button and Coolant Temp will be displayed.
-Press the LEFT or SELECT/RIGHT arrow button to scroll through the following information submenus:
+Push and release the UP or DOWN arrow button until the Vehicle Info icon is highlighted in the DID.
+Push and release the RIGHT arrow button to enter the submenus items of Vehicle Info. follow the directional prompts to access or reset any of the following Vehicle Info submenu items: